bulletproof2k/Specter/README.md

 # Specter for Stats.fm Desktop Bug Tracker

-### Node: Please check if someone has already created a bug report for your issue before submitting one
+### Note: Please check if someone has already created a bug report for your issue before submitting one

 ## FAQ